 And there you go!
 Steak Fried Rice.
 Oh yum yum YUM!

-Garnish Steak Fried Rice with some thinly sliced scallions if you’d like, then take a bite into this delicious creation.
+Garnish Steak Fried Rice with some thinly sliced scallions or green onions, then take a bite into this delicious creation.
 It will knock your socks off.

 The steak is cooked perfectly; there is actually great flavor in the rice; and I love the slight crunch from the carrots, peas and corn.